MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

    ![Force a sync in Intune.](images/intune_admin_mdm_forcesync.png)

 **To view purchased apps**
-- In the <a href="https://manage.microsoft.com/" target="_blank">Intune management portal</a>, select **Apps > Apps** and then choose **Volume-Purchased Apps** to see the list of available apps.
+- In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Apps > Apps** and then choose **Volume-Purchased Apps** to see the list of available apps.
 Verify that the apps you purchased were imported correctly.

 **To add more apps**
 - If you have other apps that you want to deploy or manage, you must add it to Microsoft Intune.
-To deploy Win32 apps and Web links, see <a href="/intune/deploy-use/add-apps-for-mobile-devices-in-microsoft-intune" target="_blank">Add apps for enrolled devices to Intune</a> for more info on how to do this.
+To deploy Win32 apps and Web links, see [Add apps to Microsoft Intune](/mem/intune/apps/apps-add) for more info on how to do this.

 ## 2. Set up devices